carol-hsu/carol-hsu.github.io/README.md

 # My Personal Website

 Trying to develop/study some frontend works with [Hugo](https://gohugo.io).
-I have gone through following studies, and set/configure them to fit my requirements (my expectations of how the website should looks like)
+I have gone through following studies, and set/configure them to fit my requirements (my expectations of how the website should looks like).

 0. Hugo installation and basic command lines
 1. Github workflow